particle-iot/docs/src/content/reference/asset-tracking/tracker-edge-firmware.md

 - Semi-custom.
 The Tracker One firmware is customizable on-device making it possible to add new sensors and customize behavior while still making it easy to upgrade the base firmware.
 - Custom.
 The Tracker One firmware is open-source so you can duplicate and modify it ("fork") for completely custom applications.
 Or build your own completely from scratch.

+This reference guide describes the API for use with semi-custom and custom device firmware.